Photo of many batteries

 Shoes For Planet Earth is a not-for-profit organisation that provides reused running shoes to those in need around the world.
 Local drop off point is Pace Athletic at 23 Sydney Road, Manly.

-Tread Lightly is a national recycling initiative that takes end of life sports and active leisure shoes and recycles them in Australia, namely athletic lifestyle shoes, thongs and slides, football boots, sneakers, trainers, runners and golf shoes.
+Tread Lightly is a national recycling initiative that takes end of life sports and active leisure shoes and recycles them in Australia, namely any sports branded shoes, leather sports shoes, thongs and slides, football boots, sneakers, trainers, runners, gum shoes and golf shoes.
 Find your nearest collection location.

 Surf wetsuits